Curious about contracts for difference? We explain this popular derivative and guide you through the process of beginning to trade CFDs.

 Fortunately, the market moves in Chris’s favour.
 The market price of Phastasy Co increases to £250 per share, which means the value of Chris’ position likewise increases to £2,500.
 He decides to close his contract with Saxo Bank and collects a tidy gross profit of £500.

-For more examples, you can refer to our comprehensive breakdown of long and short trades.
+For more examples, you can refer to our CFD Trading Example of long and short trades.

-You can purchase a CFD for just about any type of financial instrument in virtually any market, even if it’s not possible for you to trade the asset directly due to regulatory or geographic restrictions.
+Types of CFDs exist for almost every financial instrument in almost any financial market.
+Even if it’s not possible for you to trade the asset directly due to regulatory or geographic restrictions.

 Below are just a few of the most common types of contracts for difference: